linkedin/iris/docs/source/quickstart.rst

 Iris UI, give your new plan a test by clicking the button on the top right.
 Use the Autoalerts application. |test-incident|

 We’ve made an incident!
-But, if we navigate to the “Incidents” page, we’ll see that there’s no currently active incidents.
+But, if we navigate to the "Incidents" page, we’ll see that there’s no currently active incidents.
 This is because our incident hasn’t yet sent a message.
 For messages to be sent, we’ll need to get the Iris sender daemon running.